jasonchanhku/jasonchanhku.github.io/_posts/2018-01-29-etoro-machine-learning.md

 There are two ways the implementation of the can play out:
 * Make this into a clustering problem and segment the "outstanding" traders to copy from at least for the week/month using the predictors below
-* Make this into an unsupervised learning problem where copy selection is done to autoencode a performance of a good index/underlying
+* Make this into an unsupervised learning problem where copy selection is done using an autoencoder to mimic performance of a good index/underlying

 ## Potential Features